IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

 (See `Maven docs: Dep.
 Scope <https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Dependency_Scope>`_)

-During fetching, Maven will analyse all transitive dependencies (see graph above) and, if necessary, fetch those, too.
+During fetching, Maven will analyse all transitive dependencies (see :numref:`direct_and_transitive_dependency_graph`) and, if necessary, fetch those, too.
 Everything downloaded once is cached locally by default, so nothing needs to be fetched again and again, as long as the dependency definition does not change.